TezosTaqueria/taqueria/taqueria-plugin-archetype/README.md

 Running the `compile` task with no options will result in all source Archetype smart contracts in the `contracts` folder being compiled to Michelson files in the `artifacts` folder.
 If you speficy an optional filename, only Archetype contracts matching the specified filename in the `contracts` folder will be compiled

+> ### :warning: CAUTION
-undefinedThe `compile` task can be implemented by more than one compiler plugin installed on a project (Archetype, LIGO, SmartPY).
+> The `compile` task can be implemented by more than one compiler plugin installed on a project (Archetype, LIGO, SmartPY).
 If this is the case, you must use the `--plugin Archetype` flag to specify a particular compiler.
 For example `taq compile --plugin archetype`

 ### Options